 Thomas Keiser showed his 4.5 sacks last season were not a fluke.
 Playing against backups in the third quarter, Keiser executed a strip sack on a quick pass rush against Dallas quarterback Caleb Hanie.
 Defensive lineman Damik Scafe recovered on the Cowboys' 7-yard line, and San Diego running back Kerwynn Williams bulled into the end zone from a yard out two plays later.
 Keiser had another pressure against Hanie later in the quarter.

-On the injury front, defensive end Sean Lissemore (ankle) and safety Jahleel Addae (hamstring) suffered injuries during the game and did not return.
-Running back Ryan Mathews (rest), outside linebacker Dwight Freeney (rest), receiver Vincent Brown (foot), cornerback Jason Verrett (shoulder), defensive end Lawrence Guy (shoulder) and Damik Scafe (unknown) did not play.
+On the injury front, defensive end Lawrence Guy (shoulder), cornerback Greg Ducre (head) and linebacker Alvin Scioneaux (knee) suffered injuries during the game and did not return.
+Defensive end Corey Liuget (foot), outside linebacker Dwight Freeney (rest), tight end Antonio Gates (rest), receiver Vincent Brown (foot), cornerback Brandon Flowers (knee), offensive lineman Chris Watt (head/neck), cornerback Jason Verrett (shoulder) and cornerback Marcus Cromartie (unknown) did not play.